 EPROM (Erasable Programmable ROM): Can be erased and reprogrammed using ultraviolet light.

-EEPROM (Electrically Erasable Programmable ROM): Can be electrically erased and reprogrammed, providing more flexibility. - Persistence:
+EEPROM (Electrically Erasable Programmable ROM): Can be electrically erased and reprogrammed, providing more flexibility.

-Permanent or Semi-Permanent Storage: ROM provides permanent or semi-permanent storage for essential system instructions and data required during the computer’s startup. - Use Cases:
+Permanent or Semi-Permanent Storage: ROM provides permanent or semi-permanent storage for essential system instructions and data required during the computer’s startup.

 Firmware Storage: Firmware, encompassing modern components like the Unified Extensible Firmware Interface (UEFI) or Basic Input/Output System (BIOS), is commonly stored in Read-Only Memory (ROM).